learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 ## ROC Metrics

-Next, calculate the false positive rate and true positive rate (you can use the built in metrics from SciKit-Learn) of your classifier.
+Next, calculate the false positive rate and true positive rate (you can use the built-in metrics from sci-kit learn) of your classifier.

 ```python